pooyamb/serde-querystring/README.md

 - Doesn't have correct error reporting yet
 - Doesn't support unit types
 - Doesn't check if it visited all the input when visiting subkeys
-- Doesn't support sequence of key-values at root(More of a feature)
+- Doesn't support deserializing into a sequence of key-values instead of map(More of a feature)

 Tests only cover valid querystrings in some cases, so there can be some bugs here and there.
 If you face a bug, please open an issue and let me know.